 Whilst combined wind power is the leading source of renewable energy in Germany, it has only been in recent years that offshore wind power started contributing to the energy mix.
 In 2013, electricity produced through offshore wind power amounted to 0.9 billion kilowatt hours.
 Within just five years this had increased to 19.3 billion kilowatts.
 As the main renewable energy source in Germany, it is little surprising that as of 2018, there were some 160,200 employees in the wind energy sector.

 Following wind power, solar photovoltaics are the second largest renewable energy source and the most ubiquitous across the country.
 As of 2018, Germany remains Europe's largest solar market, despite projections seeing its share decrease in the coming years.
 Germany also has the fifth largest bioenergy capacity in the world, and, again, the largest in Europe.
 Cumulative installed capacity of biomass plants reached 8,410 megawatts in 2018.

-When compared to other renewable energy sources, hydropower is a relatively minor contributor towards electricity generation in Germany.
-Since 2000, electricity generation from hydropower has declined from 24.9 billion kilowatts to 20.2 billion kilowatts in 2017.
+When compared to other renewable energy sources, hydropower is a relatively minor contributor to the energy mix in Germany.
+Since 2000, electricity generation from hydropower has declined from 24.9 billion kilowatts to a low of 16.6 billion kilowatts in 2018.